FilipHue/C-STL/README.md

 At a closer look, you'll notice that in dealing with arrays, we are inherently working with pointers.
 The array identifier serves as a pointer, directing us to the initial memory location where the data is stored.

 ### An interesting case: Matrices in C
-To have a better understanding of arrays, lets look at the matrix.
+To have a better understanding of arrays and pointers, lets look at the matrix.

 In C, a matrix can be thought of as an array of arrays, or more specifically, a pointer to an array of pointers.